nehawadodkar/AWS-DVA-Exam-Prep/DVA_Notes.md

 - **Artifacts** move automatically between stages.
 - Manual approvals can pause pipeline at any stage.
 - **Monitoring**: CodePipeline shows stage status; CodeDeploy shows deployment success/failure.
 - CodeStar simplifies project setup but is optional for exam.

+**Amazon CodeGuru** (maybe like copilot) is a machine learning-powered developer tool that provides intelligent recommendations to improve code quality and application performance.
+It has two main components:
+- **CodeGuru Reviewer** – automated code reviews for Java and Python.
+- **CodeGuru Profiler** – analyzes runtime performance and identifies expensive code paths.